 M.Ed. and Initial Teaching License in Elementary Education with a focus on Dual Language and Immersion

-Dual language immersion expertise is a high-needs area in Minnesota.
-The Minnesota Advocates for Immersion Network estimates that more than 15,000 students in Minnesota learn their subject matter in a non-English language, including Hmong, Chinese, Spanish, Korean, German, French, and more.
+Dual language immersion expertise is a high needs area in Minnesota.
+The Minnesota Advocates for Immersion Network estimates that more than 15,000 students in Minnesota learn their subject matter in a language other than English, including Chinese, French, German, Hmong, Korean, Spanish, and more.

 Is this program right for you?

-This program is designed for individuals who have an undergraduate degree including:
+This program is designed for bilingual individuals who have a bachelor's degree including:

 Combining an M.Ed. with your teaching license offers the following advantages: